 University of Michigan is partnering with the World NCD Federation and scientific collaborators across the university and around the world to put together a stimulating and impactful Congress.

-We look forward to you welcoming you to the Campus of the University of Michigan in Ann Arbor, Michigan, for this one of a kind Congress, to make a world of a difference in the prevention of noncommunicable diseases.
+We look forward to connecting with you for this one of a kind Congress, to make a world of a difference in the prevention of noncommunicable diseases.